Kanna0409/team_41_automated-text-summarization-Voice-Output-/README.md

    - **Input Format**: A `.csv` file containing columns `id`, `dialogues`, `summaries`, and `topics`.
    - Columns `id` and `topics` were excluded during preprocessing.
    - Text length analysis:
-     - 97% of dialogue texts have a length ≤ 1584.(for dialogue summarization dataset in small.ipynb)
+     - 97% of dialogue texts have a length ≤ 1584.(for dialogue summarization dataset in Small.ipynb)
-     - 97% of summary texts have a length ≤ 283. (for dialogue summarization dataset in small.ipynb)
+     - 97% of summary texts have a length ≤ 283. (for dialogue summarization dataset in Small.ipynb)
      - 97% of article texts have a length ≤ 8560.(for CNN news summarization dataset in codebig.ipynb)
      - 97% of summary texts have a length ≤ 558.(for CNN news summarization dataset in codebig.ipynb)
    - Only texts meeting these length criteria were processed further.